DevMountain/node-auth-afternoon/README.md

 * this object has one property called `headers` which is equal to an object with the property `authorization`
 * Set the `authorization` property equal to `Bearer ${authAccessTokenResponse.data.response}`
 * Next, underneath the object in the same function return a `Promise` in the form of an `axios.get` to `https://${process.env.REACT_APP_AUTH0_DOMAIN}/api/v2/users/${req.session.user.sub}` (we need the id of the user in Auth0's system which we attached to req.session.user, this id is attached to the `sub` property)
-* the options object should be attached to your post request as the second parameter (i.e. after the path)
+* the options object should be attached to your get request as the second parameter (i.e. after the path)
+  * (Remember, the options object is not the same thing as sending a body, every axios request can accept an options parameter so you can change what is in the headers read more here on the structure for axios <a href="https://github.com/axios/axios#request-method-aliases">Axios Docs</a>)

 ### Solution